Python Break, Continue and Pass Statements in Loops

 The continue statement in Python

 The continue statement is used to skip a particular iteration if a condition is met.
 Notice the difference between a continue statement and a break statement.
-While the break statement stops the loop, the continue statement only skips that iteration and moves on to the next element.
+While the Python Break statement stops the loop, the continue statement only skips that iteration and moves on to the next element.
 Let’s see how to use the continue statement in Python.

 names = ['Femi', 'Ken', 'David', 'Mah', 'Iliana', 'Hannah', 'Ahmed']